officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 Forwarding from 127.0.0.1:8090 -> 8090
 Forwarding from [::1]:8090 -> 8090
 ```
-* Access Swagger at http://localhost:8090/swagger-ui/index.html?urls.primaryName=Spark+Jobs and make API calls to start and stop or explore jobs.
+* Now everything is ready on Minikube, make API calls from Swagger or Postman to start and stop or explore jobs.

 > [!IMPORTANT]
 > All applications run in `default` profile on minikube.